hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 Now we should see both Charizard and Pikachu in our page... but what if we wanted to have 2 charizards and 1 pikachu?

-## Problem 2: When 2 or more instances of `<Pokemon />` fetch the same data, it won't reuse the same XHR endpoint, it'll just use it's own.
+## Problem 2: When 2 or more instances of `<Pokemon />` fetch the same data due to its props, it won't reuse the same data.
+It'll just cause a refetch of the same data.

-Ideally, if we have the following scenario, there is no point fetching the same data twice from the API:
+If we have the following scenario:

 ```tsx
 <Pokemon name={"pikachu"} />